Postgraduate Virtual Open Day 28 May

 Academic skills and study support

 We want you to make the most of your time with us.
-You can access study skills support through your tutor, our subject librarians, and our online academic skills centre.
-Where appropriate, we provide support in academic English and mathematics.
-If you need to use particular IT packages for a specific module, we provide training for this.
+You can access study skills support through your academic tutor, our subject librarians, and the Academic and Digital Skills Centre.

 Support from the department

 Throughout your time with us, you will be supported by the programme team as well as your peers.
-You will have a personal tutor, and a mentor who is normally from your own department or institution.
-If you are based in the UK, you will have face-to-face teaching and observations.
-There will be video/Skype as well as face-to-face observations for our international students.
+You will have an academic tutor and a workplace supporter who is normally from your own department or institution.

 Not quite what you were looking for?